CLARIAH/wp6-missieven/docs/transcription.md

 Yet we have retained the footnote number in the footnote body.
 Because of the remapping of multiple references, the footnote number you see in the dataset may be one or more off w.r.t. the footnote number you see in the original.

+If there are multiple footnotes to the same word, we concatenate the material of the footnotes (including their marks), separated by a double newline.

 ## Nodes